-3.1.1 IPS 200i positioning sensor
+3.1.1 IPS 400i positioning sensor

-The camera-based positioning sensors of the IPS 200i series enable fast and simple positioning of high-bay storage devices in conveyor and storage systems.
+The camera-based positioning sensors of the IPS 400i series enable fast and simple positioning of highbay storage devices in conveyor and storage systems.

-- · Positioning is designed for high-bay container or pallet warehouses. - The positioning sensor detects holes or reflectors in bars in the rack construction and determines the position deviation in the X and Y direction relative to the nominal position. - The position deviation is output to the control via four digital outputs or via the interface. - The positioning sensor can be operated and configured using the integrated webConfig tool via the Ethernet service interface.
+- Positioning is designed for single-depth or double-depth pallet high-bay warehouses. - Positioning in various compartment positions, e.g., rack near or rack far, is implemented with the help of programs in the positioning sensor. - The positioning sensor detects holes or reflectors in bars in the rack construction and determines the position deviation in the X and Y direction relative to the nominal position. - The position deviation is output to the control via four digital outputs or via the interface. - Operation and configuration of the positioning sensor: - Via the Ethernet service interface by means of the integrated webConfig tool. - Via printed configuration codes.